 Those conversations are a key component of the NFL and NFLPA's ongoing efforts to prioritize and destigmatize mental health and expand utilization of mental health resources across all 32 teams.

-Ahead of the 2020 season, the NFL and NFLPA shared educational materials with clubs to highlight the mental health resources available to players and other club personnel during this particularly stressful time and beyond.
+The NFL and NFLPA have shared educational materials with clubs to highlight the mental health resources available to players and other club personnel.

 Expanding Mental Health Resources

 In 2019, the NFL-NFLPA enacted a joint Behavioral Health Agreement, an initiative that expanded existing resources available to NFL players aimed at supporting total wellness.

 "Mental health resources have been there for a long time," Dr. NiiLampti says.
 "But what this behavioral health initiative has done is to put it at the forefront [of player care]."